Sooke Gathering Place

 What happens if voters approve the proposal?

-The goal is to leverage the District's investment with contributions from senior levels of government, community fundraising, donors, businesses, and in-kind support, reducing the overall cost to taxpayers while creating a lasting community asset.
+The goal is to leverage the District's investment with contributions from senior levels of government, community fundraising, donors, businesses, builders and in-kind support, reducing the overall cost to taxpayers while creating a lasting community asset.

 Will residents have opportunities to ask questions before the vote?